 Medicaid Behavioral Health in Colorado: What Services Are Covered and Who Qualifies

 Autism and Mental health disorders impact millions of Americans every year, but for many people, getting proper care is still difficult because of the cost.
-In Colorado, Medicaid helps close that gap.
-It gives eligible residents access to mental health treatment, substance use disorder services, and crisis support, often with little to no out-of-pocket expense.
+Colorado Medicaid covers therapy and counseling, substance use disorder treatment, ABA therapy for children with autism, psychiatric care, and crisis support.
+Most of these services cost nothing out of pocket.
 For a simple comparison of Medicare, Medicaid, and private insurance, this breakdown helps.

 Colorado Medicaid, known as Health First Colorado, offers a wide range of behavioral health services, including therapy, psychiatric care, substance use treatment, and crisis support when medically necessary.
 For anyone comparing Colorado health plans or exploring autism care, it helps to understand how ABA therapy insurance coverage works.